Travel Diary: Stunning Santorini, Greece, in 3 Days

 If you saw my bucket-list post on Santorini, you might have realised how ambitious it was for a 3 day visit, especially considering we spent a good two days tanning.
 BUT, my highlights from what we did manage to do was definitely the seafood lunch at Amoudi Bay PLUS the sunsets every night.

 Well, it depends on your vibe.
-I asked the group for feedback and these were the major complaints.
-You might not enjoy the lack of an actual beach (on the caldera side at least) and the rip-off prices.
+I asked the group for feedback and these were the major complaints: You might not enjoy the lack of an actual beach (on the caldera side at least) and the rip-off prices.
 Santorini is by no means cheap.
+For me, I have no complaints.
+Just a need to see those sunsets again!

 For all those who have messaged regarding my mom, I so appreciate it!
 She has been discharged today and we are all feeling more relieved.
 Needless to say, it’s been so hard to focus on anything blog related so I do apologise for the delay in posting.
 I’ll be flying to Durban (South Africa) in the next week to be with her for a while.
 Hopefully I can find time to give you sneak peaks of my hometown too while I’m there!
 Watch out on Instagram.